List of Lebanese submissions for the Academy Award for Best International Feature Film

 Lebanon has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1978.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.

-As of 2025, Lebanon has been nominated twice for: The Insult by Ziad Doueiri (2017) and Capernaum by Nadine Labaki (2018).
+As of 2026, Lebanon has been nominated twice, for The Insult (2017) and Capernaum (2018).

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

-Lebanon's submitted a film for the first time in 1978, with Promise of Love, a US co-production in Armenian.
-Twenty years later, Lebanon began submitting Arabic language films on a regular basis, many of which also featured French.
+Lebanon's submitted a film for the first time in 1978, with Promise of Love, a US co-production in the Armenian language.
+Twenty years later, Lebanon began submitting regularly Arabic language films, many of which also featured French dialogue.

+Its first nomination, The Insult (2017), was directed by Ziad Doueiri, and follows the country's never-ending sectarian conflict.
+The country was nominated again in the following year, for Capernaum (2018) directed by by Nadine Labaki, which follows a young boy in the slums of Beirut.

 Below is a list of the films that have been submitted by Lebanon for review by the academy for the award by year and the respective Academy Awards ceremony.